-Au Bon Climat started blending Pinot Gris and Pinot Blanc in 1997.
+Au Bon Climat began blending Pinot Gris and Pinot Blanc in 1997.
 The percentages of each variety changes from year to year.
 The Pinot Gris crop at Bien Nacido was variable.
 Some years the yield would be three tons per acre and some years would be less than one ton per acre.
-We started buying Pinot Gris from El Camino Vineyard and Sierra Madre Vineyard in 2009, to get a consistent source of Pinot Gris.
+We started buying Pinot Gris from Sierra Madre Vineyard in 2009, to get a consistent source of Pinot Gris.

-Pinot Gris is the first grape variety harvested each year, usually the last week of August.
-Picked with low sugar and high acidity, our Pinot Gris is crisp.
+Pinot Gris are the first grapes harvested each year, at the end of August.
+Our crisp Pinot Gris is picked with low sugar and high acidity.
 The Pinot Gris portion of the blend supplies the energy, while the Pinot Blanc delivers minerality and depth.
-The Pinot Blanc portion is from the well-farmed Bien Nacido Vineyard.
+The Pinot Blanc portion is from Bien Nacido Vineyard.
+All Bien Nacido grapes are well farmed.
 Au Bon Climat is located in the Bien Nacido vineyard allowing us to closely monitor the grapes maturity and pick at optimum ripeness.

 Most of the Pinot Gris in the 2017 Pinot Gris/Pinot Blanc is from Sierra Madre Vineyard.
 Sierra Madre Vineyard is one of the oldest vineyards in the Santa Maria Valley.
 The long history of Sierra Madre started in the early 1970s and has changed hands 5 times since in the last 40 years.
 Mondavi owned the vineyard for five years in late 1990s.
 Mondavi had capital to invest, since they had just gone public, Sierra Madre vineyard benefitted greatly from the few years of Mondavi ownership and investment in the vineyard.
 Known for the varieties Pinot Noir and Chardonnay there are only 12 acres of Pinot Gris at Sierra Madre.